SantiTabbach/pkf/utilities/LOCAL_STORAGE_UTILITY.md

 /**
  * Persists data to localStorage.
- * @param key - The localStorage key.
+ * @param key - The key for the localStorage item.
  * @param value - The value to store.
  */
 const persistData = (key: string, value: string): void => {